PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 can be parametric as well, so we'll code some examples for that as well.
 At the end, you'll learn about cross products of parameters and fixtures.

-This test can serve as a brief introduction to the topic, but some of the parts are intentionally missing and will be presented on the workshop.
+This text can serve as a brief introduction to the topic, but some of the parts are intentionally missing and will be presented on the workshop.

 ## What is pytest

-Pytest is a framework for writing tests for you Python code.
+Pytest is a framework for writing tests for your Python code.
 When you look at testing in Python, you'll probably learn about **unittest** [2], because it is a part of Python's standard library.
 However, unittest is not very flexible and its syntax and usage is very much inspired with JUnit – a Java unit testing